iimpulse/rsvart/README.md

 # granchio
-A command line project to help cancer analysis using rust.
+A command line application to help with genomic analysis of regulatory and structural variants